 Or, at least: before America is bad enough to have a coup, she will have to be a bad girl indeed.
 As a student of history, I can tell you: she has only just started on this process.
 No—in America, the Devil has made few strides indeed!
 Rather, the rest of the world mainly has he plowed.
 The coups will be there, and not here.
 They are (a) necessary and (b) none of your business.

-As Burke said: there is a lot of ruin in a nation.
-There is certainly a lot less ruin left in England, than in Burke’s day!
+As Smith said: there is a lot of ruin in a nation.
+There is certainly a lot less ruin left in England, than in Smith’s day!
 But ruin aplenty yet remains to her, and there is even more in America.
 Even in California.

 If you had told an Englishman of Carlyle’s day that in 2010, California itself is bankrupt, he would simply not have believed you.
 For our state, of course, in the 19th century was a metonym for wealth itself—an almost literal El Dorado.
 If the San Francisco city fathers of 1910 could see their city now, they would pray for another earthquake to finish it.
 But Carlyle, among very few (Froude is another) both could and would say: “I told you so.”